myloasm-docs/myloasm-docs.github.io/docs/qc_manual.md

 ### Case study: the above graph

 The [above graph](#mylotools-plot-output) is for a 99% complete but **18% contaminated** contig from an anaerobic digester metagenome.
-Upon close examination, at around the 2.6 million bp position:
+We see irregularities at around the 2.6 Mbp position.

 ![myloplot bp](assets/myloplot-bp.png)

+A few issues occur:

 1. The GC content has a noticeable downward shift
-2. The GC skew goes up and down again
+2. The cumulative GC skew goes up and down again
 3. The DP1/DP2 coverages are *variable and high*, whereas DP1/DP2 before the breakpoint are *consistently low*

 This is quite strong evidence for a chimeric join.
 After removing the bases from 2.6 Mbp onward and rerunning CheckM2, we get a 97% complete and **0% contaminated** contig, confirming our suspicion.

 !!! note

-    Around the breakpoint, all overlaps have length > 8kbp and are *almost perfect* -- exact repeats.
-This was probably a recent lateral gene transfer event.
+    Around the breakpoint, all overlaps have length > 8kbp and are *almost perfect*.
+This was probably a recent horizontally transferred region.
 Even with long reads, metagenomic assembly is still extremely difficult.